tum-esi/testbench/README.md

             above) and Failed describes the case where node-wot throws an error during subscription (The timeout length can be configured in the testConfig).
     -   The listening phase
+        -   Is only active if the subscription was successful.
-        -   The testbench listens a specified amount of time for any incoming data for this subscription.
+        -   The testbench listens for any incoming data for this subscription.
 Any received data is verified against output specified in the TD.
         -   The listening phase ends after a configurable amount of time or when a configurable amount of data packages was received
             (both options can be configured in the testConfig).
     -   The cancel subscription test (depends on the outcome fot the subscription test)